Appalachian is a ski area located in the state of North Carolina in USA. The resort is in the town of Blowing Rock, NC.

 Skiable Terrain by Difficulty Level

-Appalachian has 27 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Appalachian is mostly a beginner-friendly ski area, with about 33% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 67%.
+Appalachian has 27 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Appalachian is a beginner-friendly ski area, with about 33% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 67%.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.

 Intermediate trails (identified by a blue square) are usually the most popular and crowded runs, which have a slope of anywhere between 25-40%.